New year, new gear, right?

 Anglatech Mesh Fly Fishing Vest

-For those of you who still operate, yet do not neccesarily need the extra hydration our first recommendation brings you—this mesh fly fishing vest from Anglatech is the perfect fit.
+For those of you who still operate, yet do not necessarily need the extra hydration our first recommendation brings you—this mesh fly fishing vest from Anglatech is the perfect fit.
 Tons of storage, built to last, and extremely light.
-Will not let you down.
+This vest will not let you down.

 Yeti 18 OZ Rambler